Oromia

 Oromia (Oromiyaa, ኦሮሚያ) is a regional state in Ethiopia and the homeland of the Oromo people.
-Under Article 49 of Ethiopian Constitution, the capital of Oromia is Addis Ababa, also called Finfinne.
-The provision of the article maintains special interest of Oromia by utilizing social services and natural resources of Addis Ababa.

 It is bordered by the Somali Region to the east; the Amhara Region, the Afar Region and the Benishangul-Gumuz Region to the north; Dire Dawa to the northeast; the South Sudanese state of Upper Nile, Gambela Region, South West Ethiopia Region, Southern Nations, Nationalities, and Peoples' Region and Sidama Region to the west; the Eastern Province of Kenya to the south; as well as Addis Ababa as an enclave surrounded by a Special Zone in its centre and the Harari Region as an enclave surrounded by East Hararghe in its east.